josmar-crwdstffng/angular/aio/content/guide/event-binding-concepts.md

 ## Handling events

 A common way to handle events is to pass the event object, `$event`, to the method handling the event.
-The `$event` object often contains information the method needs, such as a user's name or an image URL.
+The `$event` object often contains information the method needs, such as the name of a user or an image URL.

 The target event determines the shape of the `$event` object.
 If the target event is a native DOM element event, then `$event` is a [DOM event object](https://developer.mozilla.org/docs/Web/Events), with properties such as `target` and `target.value`.